 Researching an organisation and the sector in which it operates is an important employability skill, and will prepare you for your job or placement application, interview and future career.
 This practical workshop will cover what areas you should research and why, and will provide you with the knowledge of where and how to locate valuable information around the public and not-for-profit sectors.

 This Cited reference searching workshop is aimed at postgraduate researchers and academic staff.
 Cited reference searching is a technique that will help you locate additional articles for your research.
 Previously published articles relevant to your research appear in the list of references at the end of a journal article.
 A cited reference search, however, brings you forward in time to identify more recent articles which cite the original article that you located.
 This hands-on workshop will take you through the process of carrying out a cited reference search on appropriate databases..

 This session, aimed at Postgraduate researchers and academic staff, focuses on copyright issues that you should be aware of during your research process.
 It is important to understand why copyright matters when presenting research in a thesis as this will involve the use of the work of others.
 You should be aware of the rights that apply to your own work and consider how you want others to use the content that you create.

 This Research Data Management (RDM) workshop is aimed at academic staff and postgraduate researchers.
 RDM is about documenting, organising, storing, and providing access to the data you produce as part of your research.
 Good data management will improve the efficiency of your research by saving you time and enabling you to go back and understand your data.
 It will also add value to your data by increasing its visibility making it findable, understandable and accessible for others.
 The workshop will introduce you to RDM, present the key steps to good data management and provide some useful tools for managing data including what support the library can offer.

-See upcoming workshops on our calendar below and the full list of upcoming dates and times on our EventBrite page.
+See upcoming workshops and the full list of upcoming dates and times on our events and workshops page.

 Please contact your librarian if you would like information on bespoke sessions